Toni Breidinger: Early racing career

 When she was nine years old, Breidinger started racing go-karts when her father took her and her twin sister to a go-kart school after he saw a newspaper advertisement for the school.
 After the duo attended several lessons, he bought the two go-karts for them to race.
 In an interview with Autoweek, she stated that her introduction to racing brought her a "sense of independence" that she wanted as a child.
 She continued racing go-karts until 2014.
 In 2011, she suffered the only major injury of her career when she and competitor Logan Sargeant crashed during a go-kart race at the CalSpeed Karting Center, with Breidinger being thrown out of the car and sustaining a broken arm.
 In 2014, she moved up to the USAC Western US Asphalt Midget Series at age 15, finishing runner-up in the series standings in her first season.
 After another runner-up standings finish the year after, she won the series championship in 2016, in the process becoming the winningest female driver in any USAC asphalt division at the time.

+Breidinger at Madison International Speedway in 2018.

 Initially wanting to pursue a career in open-wheel racing, she switched passions to stock car racing after watching late model races at Madera Speedway while she was racing midget cars.
 Although her father initially refused to let her race late models, he relented after she won the Western Midget Series championship in 2016.
 After graduating high school in 2017, she moved to Charlotte, North Carolina, to further pursue her racing career.
 In 2018, she made her debut in the ARCA Racing Series for Venturini Motorsports, finishing in tenth at Madison.
 She later made two additional starts for the team in that year's season.
 Early in 2019, she applied to join the W Series, an open-wheel and female-exclusive racing series, for their inaugural season.
 Although she was selected to make the initial top-60 round, she was not selected to be one of the 18 drivers for the season.
 Later that year, she joined GMS Racing's driver development program, racing late models for the team.
 In 2020, she raced a full season in the Carolina Pro Late Model Series, finishing fourth in the series standings.